Karansingh-25/Gemini_models/README.md

 ### ⚙️ Other Features
 - 🎨 Sleek and responsive UI with Streamlit
-- 🤖 Powered by local LLMs via Ollama
+- 🤖 Powered by Gemini
 - 🌐 No internet required — runs fully offline
 - 🧩 Easy to configure and extend